Social Icons

 Directed by Gareth Edwards

-If you are still waiting for incentives to see this movie let me add some for you since the idea of a Star Wars movie is not enough to move you to the cinemas.
+If you’re still waiting for incentives to see this movie, let me add some for you, since the idea of a Star Wars movie isn’t enough to move you to the cinemas.
+The movie has Donnie Yen in it.
+Forty minutes in, I saw Donnie Yen do some skills that made me want to yell, “Everyone, please let’s beg the controller to rewind that!”

 This is such a great thing because it means they can make more tie-ins based in the world of Star Wars.

-Other than the Donnie Yen intro fight, my second favorite part in this movie is when Darth Vader steps in to show us that the force is still in this movie.
+Other than the Donnie Yen intro fight, my second favorite part in this movie is when Darth Vader steps in to show us that the Force is still in this movie.

 Moana (2016)